-- 26. A student will complete units at Level 0 to a total value of not less than 120 credits.
-For the purposes of this Regulation 'completed units' are those for which a student has obtained: - (a) a pass grade or pass outcome;

-- (b) a fail grade; or - (c) where formal exemption as a result of previous study has been approved. - 27.
-A student who is awarded 120 credits will thereby pass the Foundation Year. - 28.
-A student who fails to satisfy the Examiners in respect of any unit at Level 0 may enter for a subsequent examination in respect of the unit on no more than two occasions.
-In the event that the grade achieved following a subsequent examination is lower than that achieved on a previous occasion, the higher grade will be awarded.
+- 26. A student must complete units totalling at least 120 credits in Year 0.
+For the purposes of this Regulation 'completed units' are those for which a student has obtained any of the following: - (a) a pass grade or pass outcome; - (b) a fail grade; or - (c) formal exemption as a result of previous study. - 27.
+A student who is awarded 120 credits in Year 0 will pass the Foundation Year. - 28.
+A student who fails any unit in Year 0 may apply to resit on two occasions.
+Where the grade achieved following a resit is lower than a previous attempt, the higher grade will be awarded.